 Contrary to stories you may have heard, it doesn’t really rain all the time in Oregon.
 We do have a rainy season… it’s just a lot longer than other place’s rainy seasons.
-This means soggy doggy paws are kind of an year ’round thing.
+This means soggy doggy paws are kind of a year ’round thing.
 As with many folks, our pets are inside/outside critters.
 If they are going in and out during the aforementioned “rainy season,” it’s nice to be able to dry them off before they come in.
 “That’s what rags are for!” you say.
 True, but rags are usually not very absorbent, they tend to be kind of small, and worst of all, they can leave you and your clothes exposed to the dripping doggie.
 We designed a towel that can protect the dryer while sopping up the dryee.
 Our Doggie Dryer is a long, double-layer towel with a large pocket at either end.
-Slip one hand into each pocket for easy drying control; the wide center of the towel stays between you and the wet doggie-dog.
+Slip one Hand into each pocket for easy drying control; the wide center of the towel stays between you and the wet doggie-dog.
 Modeling credit goes to sweet Doggie Elaine… even though she was a little confused about why we kept pouring water on her head during the photo shoot.

 As you’ll see below in the Supplies list, we found a great towel locally.
 You want a nice, thick towel that is highly absorbent, but not so super, bath-towel-thick that you won’t be able to sew through all the layers.
 A beach towel is a good bet because it is also likely to be wide.
 You want a towel that is about 30″ x 60″.
 It’s also best if the ends of the towel are finished with a band as shown in our sample; it makes finishing the pocket super simple.